TheLakeMan/Hyperion/examples/document_processor/README.md

-# TinyAI Document Processor Example
+# Hyperion Document Processor Example

-This example demonstrates how to use TinyAI's document processing capabilities for text classification, summarization, and information extraction.
-The document processor is built on top of TinyAI's text generation capabilities and uses 4-bit quantized models for efficient operation on resource-constrained devices.
+This example demonstrates how to use Hyperion's document processing capabilities for text classification, summarization, and information extraction.
+The document processor is built on top of Hyperion's text generation capabilities and uses 4-bit quantized models for efficient operation on resource-constrained devices.

 ## Features